Updated August 23rd, 2023 after a lot of testing

 - Build your campaigns and start sending

-Build your lists, intriguing copy, and use ProspectingToolkit’s built-in auto warmup feature, which sends 5 more emails each day until you reach your daily sending limit.
+Build your lists (extract from LinkedIn or other sources), intriguing copy, and use ProspectingToolkit’s built-in auto warmup feature, which sends 5 more emails each day until you reach your daily sending limit.

 👉 Start sending 7-10 days after email warmup starts.